-When to add your significant other, husband or wife onto your Minnesota Home Loan application
+When should You add my significant other, husband or wife onto my Minnesota Home Loan buying application

 I have seen when a Minnesota loan expert talks to someone about applying for a loan one thing that can come up is that the buyer has great credit and they want to add their spouse onto the loan, but then you find out that their spouse has bad credit and that doesn’t look good for qualifying with the underwriter.